Find out more about Cathy Toogood

 3. Make sure you’re covered to drive your own car

-If you’re planning to drive your own car abroad this summer, it’s just as important to make sure you have all of the cover you need.
+If you’re planning to drive your own car abroad, it’s just as important to make sure you have all of the cover you need.

 So, before you pack your bags, take a look at your car insurance policy to check whether you’re covered to drive overseas and, if so, what level of cover you will have.
 It’s also a good idea to check how long you will be covered for while abroad as insurers will have limits.
 If you’re unsure about anything, give your insurer a quick call before you travel – it could be worth upping your cover for peace of mind while you’re away.